01-ai/Yi/README.md

 #### GPT-Q quantization

-[GPT-Q](https://github.com/IST-DASLab/gptq) is a PTQ(Post-Training Quantization)
-method.
-It's memory saving and provides potential speedups while retaining the accuracy of the model.
+[GPT-Q](https://github.com/IST-DASLab/gptq) is a PTQ (Post-Training Quantization) method.
+It saves memory and provides potential speedups while retaining the accuracy of the model.

 Yi models can be GPT-Q quantized without a lot of efforts.